Global QCD Analysis of Pion Parton Distributions with Threshold Resummation

 For the sea quark and gluon PDFs, there is obviously greater spread, with a difference that the double Mellin method admits a sea quark shape that is somewhat larger at high $x$ than the other methods.
 Additionally, the central values exhibit larger gluon distributions for the cosine and expansion methods compared to the NLO for $0.01 \lesssim x \lesssim 0.1$, whereas the double Mellin resummation favors a larger gluon at higher $x$.

-To quantify the behavior of the valence PDF at large~$x$, we compute the effective $\beta_v$ parameter reflecting the exponent of the $(1-x)^{\beta_v}$ term in Eq.~(\ref{eq.PDFparams}), defined by~\cite{Nocera}
+To quantify the behavior of the valence PDF at large~$x$, we compute the effective $\beta_v$ parameter reflecting the exponent of the $(1-x)^{\beta_v}$ term in Eq.~(\ref{eq.PDFparams}), defined by~\cite{Nocera,Courtoy:2020fex,Courtoy:2021xpb}

 The results for the various resummation scenarios are shown in Fig.~\ref{f.beff} as a function of $x$ at the input scale, $\mu_0$, and compared with the ASV~\cite{Aicher:2010cb} analysis that fit the valence PDF to DY data using the cosine method of threshold resummation.
 In contrast to this work, ASV set $\langle x \rangle_v$ between 0.55 and 0.7 and fixed the sea quark and gluon distributions from the earlier GRS analysis~\cite{Gluck:1999xe}.
 Consistent with previous studies~\cite{Sutton:1991ay, Barry:2018ort, Novikov:2020snp, Cao:2021aci}, our NLO analysis shows a linear falloff of the valence PDF with $\beta_v^{\rm eff} \approx 1$ for $x \to 1$.
 Inclusion of threshold resummation results in a wide variety of $\beta_v^{\rm eff}$ values, with the cosine and expansion methods yielding $\beta_v^{\rm eff} > 2$, consistent with ASV~\cite{Aicher:2010cb}, and as large as $\approx 2.6$.

-However, with the double Mellin method the effective exponent is much closer to the NLO case, with $\beta_v^{\rm eff} \approx 1.2$ as $x \to 1$.
-This suggests that with currently available data and theoretical methods, we cannot distinguish between $\beta_v^{\rm eff} \sim 1$ and $\sim 2$ asymptotic behaviors.
+On the other hand, with the DM method the effective exponent is much closer to the NLO case, with $\beta_v^{\rm eff} \approx 1.2$ as $x \to 1$.
+In fact, a recent study~\cite{Lustermans:2019cau} pointed out problems with the MF methods neglecting some leading power effects, which are, in contrast, able to be accommodated with the DM method.
+This would suggest that $\beta_v^{\rm eff}$ values $\sim 1$ are preferred in the more consistent DM approach, although it would be desirable to have empirical confirmation of this with additional observables sensitive to pion PDFs at large $x$.

-{\it Momentum fractions and pion mass decomposition} ---\ A consequence of applying the NLL corrections to the DY cross section is that the large-$x$ momentum of the valence quarks is redistributed to gluons at small $x$.
+{\it Momentum fractions and pion mass decomposition.}---\ A consequence of applying the NLL corrections to the DY cross section is that the large-$x$ momentum of the valence quarks is redistributed to gluons at small $x$.
 The values of the total momentum fractions $\langle x \rangle_i \equiv \int_0^1 \diff x x f_i(x)$ for the different flavors are shown in Table~\ref{t.moms}.
 Interestingly, while the shapes of the PDFs for the various resummed fits differ, the momentum fractions are rather stable, with $\approx 5$\%--6\% of the momentum moving from the valence quark to the gluon sectors.

 This has important implications for the decomposition of the pion mass into the quark and gluon energy and momentum, and trace anomaly contributions~\cite{MassDecomposition}.
 In particular, the gluon contribution to the mass is given by 3/4 of its momentum fraction, which amounts to 40(6)~MeV, or $\approx 30\%$ of the pion mass.
 This represents an increase of $\approx 14\%$ on the gluonic fraction of the mass from the NLO analysis without resummation.